bhoffman0/CSAwesome2/_sources/Unit3-If-Statements/topic-3-4-else-ifs.rst

   :language: java
   :autograde: unittest

-  Copy and paste your all of your code from repl.it and run to see if it passes the autograder tests.
-Include the link to your repl.it code in comments.
+  Copy and paste your all of your code from replit.com and run to see if it passes the autograder tests.
+Include the link to your replit.com code in comments.
 Note that this code will only run with the autograder's input and will not ask the user for input.
   ~~~~
-    // Copy in your link to your code on repl.it here:
+    // Copy in your link to your code on replit.com here:
-    // Copy in all of your code from repl.it below (include import and public class
+    // Copy in all of your code from replit.com below (include import and public class
     // Main)

   ====